PLCnext/CoffeeMachineDemo/README.md

 ![Alt-Text](images/python_2.PNG)

-In the demo project a the Python code is running within a Docker container that has been installed via app.
-It is used to provide the database of the data logger via HTTP.
-To do this, a C++ component (not in real time) copies the data logger file to the container volume every 10 seconds.
-In addition, a conversion to CSV is done in C++.
-This CSV file is also copied to the container volume.
-It enables the container to access these files, as a Docker container has no other way of reaching the host operating system.
-The Python script checks the status of the "Data logger directory" button.
-If this changes to TRUE, an HTTP socket is created and the data logger files (SQLite) become accessible via the browser.
+In the demo project a the Python code is executed by the pre-installed Python interpreter.
+It is used to provide the log files including the database of the data logger (see sub-folder "datalogger") via HTTP port 51880.

 The Python code can be downloaded and opened in any text editor.
 If you are interested, use the "Python Script" button for downloading.